unytco/release-domino/testing_docs/3_0_phase_3_testing_details.md

 CODE displays the Execution Code - i.e. the ways that Inputs will be Transformed into Outputs.

-IP SCHEMA {TODO: check vocab update} displays the required structure of the inputs.
+IP SCHEMA displays the required structure of the inputs.
+(Previously IP Signature.
+UI update in progress.)

-OP SCHEMA {TODO: check vocab update} displays the required structure of the outputs.
+OP SCHEMA displays the required structure of the outputs.
+(Previously OP Signature.
+UI update in progress.)

 #### Create a Smart Agreement from an Agreement Code Template